ralna/GALAHAD/doc/C/rst-dir/trs_functions.rst

 	*
 		- M_ne

-		- is a scalar variable of type int, that holds the number of entries in the lower triangular part of $M$ in the sparse co-ordinate storage scheme.
+		- is a scalar variable of type :ref:`ipc_<doxid-galahad__ipc_8h_>`, that holds the number of entries in the lower triangular part of $M$ in the sparse co-ordinate storage scheme.
 It need not be set for any of the other schemes.

 	*
 		- M_row

-		- is a one-dimensional array of size M_ne and type int, that holds the row indices of the lower triangular part of $M$ in the sparse co-ordinate storage scheme.
+		- is a one-dimensional array of size M_ne and type :ref:`ipc_<doxid-galahad__ipc_8h_>`, that holds the row indices of the lower triangular part of $M$ in the sparse co-ordinate storage scheme.
 It need not be set for any of the other three schemes, and in this case can be NULL.

 	*
 		- M_col

-		- is a one-dimensional array of size M_ne and type int, that holds the column indices of the lower triangular part of $M$ in either the sparse co-ordinate, or the sparse row-wise storage scheme.
+		- is a one-dimensional array of size M_ne and type :ref:`ipc_<doxid-galahad__ipc_8h_>`, that holds the column indices of the lower triangular part of $M$ in either the sparse co-ordinate, or the sparse row-wise storage scheme.
 It need not be set when the dense, diagonal or identity storage schemes are used, and in this case can be NULL.

 	*
 		- M_ptr

-		- is a one-dimensional array of size n+1 and type int, that holds the starting position of each row of the lower triangular part of $M$, as well as the total number of entries, in the sparse row-wise storage scheme.
+		- is a one-dimensional array of size n+1 and type :ref:`ipc_<doxid-galahad__ipc_8h_>`, that holds the starting position of each row of the lower triangular part of $M$, as well as the total number of entries, in the sparse row-wise storage scheme.
 It need not be set when the other schemes are used, and in this case can be NULL.

 .. index:: pair: function; trs_import_a
 .. _doxid-galahad__trs_8h_1ad726ff8f6c25c4384d2b952e8fab4409: